 For example, putting cash in a bank or building society provides security of the capital and (usually) a small amount of interest.
-But even the 'safety' of deposits can be compromised by a bank failure, as events since the financial crisis of 2007 made all too clear.
-Another risk for deposits, now all too clear, is inflation.
+But even the 'safety' of deposits can be compromised by a bank failure, as events since the financial crisis of 2007 made all too obvious.

+Another risk for deposits, now in plain sight, is inflation.
 Over the years, this has often negated most or all of the interest earned, once tax is taken into account.
 The eroding effect of inflation is particularly relevant now because:

-Deposit rates remain at modest levels - the Bank of England base rate is now 4.25% (April 2023), having previously oscillated between 0.1% and 0.75% between March 2009 and May 2022 before rising rapidly.
+- Deposit rates have only recently risen above the level of inflation - the Bank of England base rate is now 5.25% (January 2024), having previously oscillated in a narrow band of 0.1% to 0.75% between March 2009 and May 2022 and then rising rapidly.
 For nearly all the period since March 2009, inflation has been higher than base rate.
-In 2023 the rate of inflation is expected to fall, with the current independent economic consensus being that it will reach around 4% in the final quarter of the year.

-• Until the second half of 2021, the global economic disruption caused by the Covid-19 pandemic had meant that a sharp rise in rates looked unlikely in most developed economies.
+The rate of inflation began falling from its 11.1% peak in late 2022 and is expected to drop further, with the current independent economic consensus being that it will reach around 2.6% in the final quarter of 2024. - Until the second half of 2021, the global economic disruption caused by the Covid-19 pandemic had meant that a sharp rise in rates looked unlikely in most developed economies.
 Indeed, in early 2021 the Bank of England asked the banks to establish procedures to cope with negative rates.
-The picture has since changed dramatically and by the end of March 2023 inflationary pressures had prompted the Bank of England to raise the interest rate eleven times, at consecutive meetings.
-Further rate rises are still expected, but the current consensus is that rates will peak soon.
+The picture has since changed dramatically and by August 2023 inflationary pressures had prompted the Bank of England to raise the interest rate fourteen times, at consecutive meetings, to 5.25%.
+Further rate rises are in theory still on the agenda, but the current consensus is for rates to start falling in 2024.